syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/15.repartition-vm-disk/docs.en.md

 af01 Apple RAID            af02 Apple RAID offline    af03 Apple label
 ```

-After provisioning we may for our new created 40 GiB partition inside of the VM :
+After provisioning we may see our newly created 40 GiB partition inside of the VM:

 ```shell
 ubuntu@partition-test:~$ df -h